Top 7 Benefits of IoT for Healthcare and Wellness

 It’s no secret that technology can influence and improve our mood.
 While some of these applications are temporary (cyber drugs, for instance), others can be implemented permanently and are extremely helpful in fighting depression.

-Moodables are headsets used to improve one’s mood by sending low currents to the brain.
+Moodables are headsets that improve one’s mood by sending low currents to the brain.
 Such currents would augment the feeling of positivity and help mentally unstable patients get over depression.

 With depression being a global issue in all developed countries, international tech giants like Apple have chosen to step up and join the fight.

-Takeda, a Japanese tech company, has teamed up with Apple to develop an Apple Watch app that will help to understand depression.
-The scope of the app is for sharing and analyzing the medical data from patients’ daily lives to help medical professionals make informed clinical decisions.
+Takeda, a Japanese tech company, has teamed up with Apple to develop an Apple Watch app to help understand depression.
+The app is meant to share and analyze medical data from patients’ daily lives to help medical professionals make informed clinical decisions.

 The app has already been tested in a clinical trial and proved to be a positive addition to understanding depression.